fr0stylo/stegopass/README.md

 - `-i, --input` — Path to the input image (PNG recommended)
 - `-o, --output` — Path to the output image (PNG recommended)
-- `--password` — The password to hide
-- `--passphrase` — Passphrase for encryption and pixel order randomization

 ### Extract a Password